rachelambda/rtef/docs/README.md

 This is my "gymnasiearbete", a larger project for school.
 As such I will document my process here.

+Though I live in Sweden I've chosen to document my work in English for two reasons:

+1. A lot of the terminology surrounding computing don't have any Swedish equivalents.

+2. This is also a public GitHub repository, and this report might end up being a useful resource for another, future, programmer.

 In this work I will attempt to answer the following questions:

 * How does the x86_64 processor architecture handle executable loading.